-According to the U.S. Inflation Calculator, food prices rose 6.3% in 2021 (considerably more than the 3.9% increase we saw in 2020).
+According to the U.S. Inflation Calculator, food prices rose 10.9% for the 12-month period ending July 2022 (considerably more than the 3.9% increase we saw in 2020).
 And it feels as if prices go up every time we visit the grocery store!

 So let’s see if we can’t help you to find some cheap, healthy recipes for your family.
 Rather than a collection of recipes, we’re going to suggest how to find them and other tools that can soften the blow at the grocery store.